-Emerald Ash Borer and Ash Tree Conditions in Greenville, Delaware
+Emerald Ash Borer and Ash Tree Information for Greenville, DE

 The Emerald Ash Borer is known as the culprit responsible for the massive destruction of ash trees across 27 states in the United States.
 The metallic green beetles originate from Asia but through globalization and open trade, the Emerald Ash Borer probably arrived in the country in wood packing materials.
 We know that the first ash borer incident began in 2002 in southeastern Michigan.